Nice3point/RevitToolkit/Readme.md

 ### External Command Availability

-**ExternalCommandAvailability** classes contains an implementation for `IExternalCommandAvailability`.
+Contains an implementation for **IExternalCommandAvailability**.

-It provides the implementation for an accessibility check for a Revit add-in External Command.
+It provides the accessibility check for a Revit add-in External Command.

 Starting with Revit 2025, ExternalCommandAvailability uses **AssemblyLoadContext** to isolate dependencies.
 If your implementation does not include dependencies, use the **IExternalCommandAvailability** interface to reduce memory allocation